Safety10.1 - Understand methods of observing the Sun safely, including:

 We recommend an adult supervises you if you are involved in daytime observation, preferably one who has conducted such observations before.

 The easiest way to observe the Sun safely is by projecting its image onto paper or card.
 A small hole can be put in a card and the light projected onto paper.
 The outline of the Sun can then be seen.
 Never leave this unattended as the Sun is a powerful source of heat and may combust your materials.
-Some projection tools include the Sunspotter or Solarscope which make it easier to do this.
+Some projection tools include a Sunspotter or Solarscope which make it easier to do this.

 Telescopes with special solar filters can be used to project the Sun.
 Great care must be used as the Sun can crack these tools.

 Some specialist retailers offer special solar shades that contain a protective coating allowing the Sun to be viewed.
-However these should not be scratched in any way and the shades should conform to the highest quality.
+However, these should not be scratched in any way and the shades should conform to the highest quality.

 The Moon is safe to view except when it is near the Sun in the daytime and also just before and after a total solar eclipse.
 Annular eclipses are NOT safe to view.